 Dunbar became a school for innovation in 1994 and was renamed Paul Laurence Dunbar Middle School for Innovation.
 The implementation of this initiative was enabled through awarding of the Magnet Schools continuation Grant.
 Since then, the Lynchburg City School system, with support of the School Board, has continued this endeavor.
 The original school for innovation academic program had a theme of Communications with the following major goals:

-- Communication in a global society, including foreign language experiences in French, Spanish, Italian, Japanese, German, Latin, and Sign Language and a partnership with the International School, Trieste, Italy
+- Communication in a global society, including world languages experiences in French, Spanish, Italian, Japanese, German, Latin, and Sign Language and a partnership with the International School, Trieste, Italy

 - Communication through the arts, including emphasis on the role of visual, performing, and technical arts in transmitting culture and providing opportunities for students to communicate through music, art, and theater.